 Also, my Homemade Santa Paw Peanut Butter Dog Treats are perfect for small to medium size dogs.
 Of course, larger dogs would still enjoy them but if you like a larger bone treat for your dog then use an extra large bone-shaped cookie cutter.
 But like you can see, my treats are large enough for all sizes.

-So what you guys think?
+So what do you guys think?
 Do you pick up special snacks for your pets during the holiday season?

 I would love to hear about your ideas.